 Many times, whether a woman meets surrogate health requirements will depend on her personal medical background.
 Some surrogacy professionals may set additional medical standards, while others may make exceptions for individual circumstances.

-- Can a postmenopausal woman be a surrogate?
+5. Can a woman in menopause be a surrogate?

 As mentioned, surrogacy professionals only work with women who offer the best chances of a successful pregnancy.
 Because menopause comes with effects that stop future pregnancies, being a surrogate mother after menopause is a very risky and difficult process.
 This is why many professionals set age restrictions for surrogacy at 40, before most women experience menopause.

-- Can you be a surrogate after having your tubes tied?
+6. Can I be a surrogate after tubal ligation?

+Yes!
 It is certainly possible to be a gestational surrogate mother after tubal ligation.
-In fact, some professionals will even prefer it, as tubal ligation is a medical process that will halt ovulation and prevent you from becoming pregnant with your own egg during the fertility process.
+In fact, some professionals will even prefer it.

 - How many times can you be a surrogate?